aivemeyer/4180-project/README.md

 ### 2021.4.27
 * Programmed mbed to send distance readings from sonar through serial to Raspberry Pi.
 * Raspberry Pi sends distance data to AWS DynamoDB successfully.

+### 2021.4.28
+* Fixed bug in 4 pin code for touchpad
+* Previously would disarm as long as pin is pressed in order with any digits in between
+* Added pushbutton to rearm the system after it is disarmed
+* Made alarm only sound when intruder is nearby and armed

+### 2021.4.29
+* Removed WiFi
+* Added 2 more pushbuttons feature to increment and decrement alarm threshold
+* Updated setup photo